Searching with template expressions

 Template expressions are a powerful feature in SymbolicRegression.jl that allow you to impose structure on the symbolic regression search.
 Rather than searching for a completely free-form expression, you can specify a template that combines multiple sub-expressions in a prescribed way.

-This is particularly useful when:
+This is particularly useful when any of the following are true:

 • You have domain knowledge about the functional form of your solution